 Many people are concerned that they will not be able to port their phone number.
 But usually, you can keep your phone number, regardless of which service you choose to switch to.
 And you can do so whether the number you are porting is a wireless number, a landline number, or a VoIP number.

-Why Port Your Phone Number
+Why Port Your Toll Free Number?

 There are several reasons why you may want to change to a new provider, and essentially, learn how to port your phone number.

 - Supplies a wider range of options for virtual locations

 What’s the Difference Between Porting and Call Forwarding?